-RE is monitored by the RE Subject Leader, and the RE governor also makes regular monitoring visits.
+RE is monitored by the RE Subject Leader, and the RE governor also makes regular monitoring visits, which are fed back to the full governing boady.
+The FGB takes overall responsibility for Religious Education.
 Children's progress, book scrutinies, the teaching of RE, the impact of Collective Worship and the effectiveness of St Peter's as a Distinctive Church School are all areas which are monitored.